 When you’re starting a project, it’s natural to put in all sorts of contingencies and safety factors, so that there’s no danger you’ll run out of time or money.
 But when the project is over, those same safety factors are just dead weight.
 They inflate your estimates, which makes your final cost higher than it needs to be.

-If you’re using Project planning software free, those extra costs will just get added on automatically.
+If you’re using Project planner software, those extra costs will just get added on automatically.
 There is no built-in way to account for them after the fact.
 So your first step should be to remove all of the items that have become obsolete or unnecessary.
 Then you can see what remains and decide whether it’s worth keeping or not.

 In addition to project planning software, there are several other kinds of software that you can use for your business.
 Software for recording and editing audio files is great for creating podcasts, music and other sounds you want to distribute online.
 There are also programs for creating animated videos for the web and screen savers for your business.
 Business accounting software packages can help you manage your finances, payroll and invoices, as well as organizing your contacts list.